okori97/virtual-pet-exercise/README.md

 # Virtual Pet Application

-Creation of a virtual pet which meets some fun criteria:
+Creation of a virtual pet which meets some fun criteria: canAge, canEat, canSleep, canDie, canGiveBirth etc This project was one of my MRC projects.

 ## Built Using

- * Node.js
+- Node.js
- * Jest
+- Jest

 ## Prerequisites